 Another important development is the increase of interest by the financial sector.
 PhotonDelta has leveraged this interest in several investment rounds, resulting in multiplications of the initial capital injections committed by PhotonDelta.
-As a result, there has been an increase in trust in the production promise of the front and back-end foundries.
+As a result, there has been an increase in trust in the production promise of the front and back-end foundries which is also a major element of the growth fund program.
+In 2023 a new venture fund "photon ventures" was launched to further develop integrated photonics business.